 - How to Sell Every Magazine Article You Write - This book is older than many on this list, but it's still a great read for ensuring that you present your best self when selling your articles to magazines.

 - How to Write and Sell Your Personal Experiences - This easy-to-digest book by Lois Duncan is a must-read for any writer, not just those writing about their lives.

 - Plotting and Writing Suspense Fiction - An excellent resource for fiction writers from an author whose novels have been made into several movies.

 - Revision and Self-Editing for Publication: Techniques for Transforming Your First Draft into a Novel That Sells - I own just about every James Scott Bell book, and this is one of the most valuable.
 A must-read for any writer, not just before publishing your own work but also before sending any of your writing out for review.

 - Write for Your Life: The Home Seminar for Writers - An excellent overview of the writing craft.
 Also check out some of Lawrence Block's other titles, including Spider, Spin Me a Web: A Handbook for Fiction Writers and Telling Lies for Fun & Profit: A Manual for Fiction Writers.

 - The Writer's Guide to Conquering the Magazine Market - Another valuable resource for anyone wanting to try their hand at magazine writing.

 - The Creative Penn - A great website for new writers and anyone interested in self-publishing.

-- Medium - A great site for writing and business tips.
+- Medium - A wonderful resource for writing and business information.
 You can read a certain number of articles per month for free.
 To have full access and support other writers within the community, sign up for an annual membership.